lady-h-world/My_Garden/reading_pages/Graden_Museum/the_poem.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Museum_images/the_poem.png" width="444" height="588" />
 </p>

-You must have seen the Chinese poem [at the beginning of this tour][1]! "朝露珠纱润花枝， 月华蝶舞耀星辰。" Lady H. wrote it to depict the daily views in the garden.
-Born as a Chinese, it is natural for her to illustrate the beautiful scenery with beautiful Chinese characters.
+Did you happen to notice the Chinese poem [at the beginning of this tour][1]! "朝露珠纱润花枝， 月华蝶舞耀星辰。" Lady H. composed it to capture the daily scenes in the garden.
+Born as a Chinese herself, she naturally chose the eloquence of Chinese characters to depict the breathtaking views.

-"朝露珠纱润花枝" is the morning view in the garden.
-When morning dew came out, it moisturized the flowers and the spider web, like covering them with liquid silk, everything looks so fresh. "月华蝶舞耀星辰" is the night view of the garden.
-Shining silver butterflies dancing under the moonlight, the light shed by these little creatures looks like the stars in the sky.
+"朝露珠纱润花枝" paints a picture of the morning view in the garden.
+As the morning dew emerges, it delicately moistens the flowers and spider webs, akin to draping them in liquid silk.
+The entire scene appears remarkably fresh. "月华蝶舞耀星辰" portrays the night view of the garden.
+Luminous butterflies glowing in the moonlight, gracefully dancing, casting a radiance that resembles the stars in the night sky.

 Do you write poem?
 [Show it off!][2]